gschmutz/bigdata-spark-workshop/11a-scheduling-with-airflow-3.x/README.md

 Save it by hitting `Ctrl-O` and exit by hitting `Ctrl-X`.

-Navigate to <http://dataplatform:28139> and login as `airflow` and password `abc123!`.
-Click on **Dags** in the legt menu and reload it until the `spark_airport_and_flight_refined` shows up in the details pane to the right.
+Navigate to <http://dataplatform:28139> and log in as `airflow` with password `abc123!`.
+Click on **Dags** in the left menu and reload it until the `spark_airport_and_flight_refined` shows up in the details pane to the right.

 ![](./images/airflow-with-dag.png)

-The loading of the DAG **was successfull!**.
+The loading of the DAG **was successful!**.

 If there is an error in the script, you will see a red error icon just right to the **Dags** menu item.

 ![](./images/airflow-with-dag-error.png)

-Click on the error icon and expand the drop-down to see the error message (I just misstyped the first import statment to force this error).
+Click on the error icon and expand the drop-down to see the error message (I just mistyped the first import statement to force this error).

 ![](./images/airflow-with-dag-error1.png)

-With the script beeing loaded successfully, click on the `spark_airport_and_flight_refined` link to see the details page of the DAG.
+With the script being loaded successfully, click on the `spark_airport_and_flight_refined` link to see the details page of the DAG.

 ![](./images/airflow-with-dag-details.png)

 This is the page where we will later see the task executions and the status of each execution.
-Currently the DAG is in **paused** state, which can be seen by the **toogle button** right to the name of the DAG.
-We can not yet **Unpause** it, because we first have to create the two connections used in the DAG.
+Currently the DAG is in **paused** state, which can be seen by the **toggle button** to the right of the DAG name.
+We cannot yet **Unpause** it, because we first have to create the two connections used in the DAG.

-We can also use the various Tabs on the detail window to navigate to the **Code** view (to see the python code) or to the **Logs** to see the log statement for each task execution, once the DAG has run at least once.
+We can also use the different Tabs on the detail window to navigate to the **Code** view (to see the python code) or to the **Logs** to see the log statement for each task execution, once the DAG has run at least once.

 Click on the icon in the top left corner to view a **Graphical** representation of the DAG.
 You can zoom in using the **+/-** buttons and change to the **Top to Bottom** orientation by expanding the **Options** drop-down and select the **Graph Direction** accordingly.

 ![](./images/airflow-with-dag-details-graph.png)

-You can see in the graph, that our Airflow DAG will first delete the `raw` and `refined` folders (if they exist), then upload the airport & flight data and last but not least start the Spark application to create the refined data.
+You can see in the graph that our Airflow DAG will first delete the `raw` and `refined` folders (if they exist), then upload the airport & flight data, and last but not least, start the Spark application to create the refined data.

 To perform the different steps, we have used various predefined operators in the code, such as